chesko256/SimplyKnock/README.md

 If you need a quiet place to stay the night, or want to visit someone you know at odd hours, just knock on the door like a normal civilized person.
 Also useful for checking to see if anyone's home before you commit your next burglary.

-My goal was to make a very simple, no-nonsense mod that had a place in almost everyone's game, regardless of mod tastes or playstyle.
+My goal was to make a very simple, lightweight, no-nonsense mod that had a place in almost everyone's game, regardless of mod tastes or playstyle.

 Change Log
 ----------